embvm/embvm-core/docs/development/developer_guide.md

 ### Implementation Comments

 Implementation comments describe algorithms or other operational details.
 They are best used to explain unusual logic or instructions.
-They are also used to document the purpose behind a particular approach, especially if it is not straigtforward.
+They are also used to document the purpose behind a particular approach, especially if it is not straightforward.

 Trivial and unnecessary comments add clutter.